 Once the casket shuts and a deceased loved one is buried into the earth, what happens to their body?
-Talks around death and funerals have turned into discussions about their logistical arrangements.
-Almost any curiosity beyond that has been subdued.
-Have you ever been inquisitive about what you might see if you open a casket after many years?
-Have you ever wondered if it were even possible to open a casket once it had been buried?
-Or why a buried casket may need to be exhumed and opened?
-If these questions interest you, do read ahead.
+Talks around death and funerals have often been limited to logistical arrangements, while deeper questions tend to remain unspoken.
+It’s natural for people to feel curious, concerned, or even unsettled when thinking about what happens after burial.
+Have you ever wondered what you might see if a casket were opened after many years?
+Have you questioned whether it is even possible to open a casket once it has been buried?
+Or why a buried casket may need to be exhumed and opened in the first place?
+This guide aims to answer those questions in a factual, respectful, and educational manner, grounded in common funeral practices.

 Why May A Casket Be Opened After Burial?